odennav/boardgame-devsecops-pipeline/README.md

 # Boardgame DevOps Pipeline Project

-Implement a Secure DevOps pipeline for Continuous Integration & Continuous Deployment of the Boardgame app to AWS infrastructure.
+Implement a DevSecOps Pipeline for the Boardgame app on AWS.

 ## Getting Started